Tattoo inks: composition, benefits and consequences

 Although we list important consequences, the benefits will really make you hesitate to discard the option.

-Acrylic inks are the first option for many tattoo artists since their colours are very intense, which will make the designs look vibrant and striking.
+Acrylic inks are the first option for many tattoo artists since their colors are very intense, which will make the designs look vibrant and striking.
 But it is not only this, but theylast the longest, keeping optimal quality.

 Black ink: Mainly composed of carbon.
 They may not contain metals, although some include phenol, a chemical substance may generate some type of allergy.
 In any case, it is the least harmful to the organism.